galaxyproject/galaxy-hub/src/admin/data-integration/index.md

 ### Set up the loc file

-The <tt>.loc.sample</tt> files themselves include instructions for setting them up.
+The `.loc.sample` files themselves include instructions for setting them up.
 In all cases, there is one reference genome per line, with tab-separated information.
-Create the needed <tt>.loc</tt> files, add your sequence and index data, and place these into the <tt>$GALAXYROOT/tool-data</tt> directory.
-This can be modified, but is the default location configured in <tt>config/galaxy.ini</tt> and the other configuration files referenced by it, in this section:
+Create the needed `.loc` files, add your sequence and index data, and place these into the `$GALAXYROOT/tool-data` directory.
+This can be modified, but is the default location configured in `config/galaxy.ini` and the other configuration files referenced by it, in this section:

 ```
 # -- Files and directories